Greater St. Louis

-the 23rd-largest metropolitan statistical area (MSA) in the United States consisting with an MSA population more than 2.8 million, and almost 3 million CSA the largest in Missouri, and the second-largest in Illinois.
+the 23rd-largest metropolitan statistical area (MSA) in the United States with an MSA population of more than 2.8 million, and a CSA population of almost 3 million.
+It has the largest metro population in Missouri, and the second-largest in Illinois.
 Its core city—St. Louis, Missouri—sits in the geographic center of the metro area, on the west bank of the Mississippi River.
 The river bisects the metro area geographically between Illinois and Missouri, although the latter portion is much more populous.
 The MSA includes St. Louis County, which is independent of the City of St. Louis; their two populations are generally tabulated separately.

 The St. Louis, MO-IL metropolitan statistical area (MSA) includes the City of St. Louis; the Illinois counties of Bond, Calhoun, Clinton, Jersey, Macoupin, Madison, Monroe, and St. Clair (known collectively as the Metro East); and the Missouri counties of Crawford (only the City of Sullivan), Franklin, Jefferson, Lincoln, St. Charles, St. Louis (separate from and not inclusive of the city of St. Louis), and Warren.

 The larger St. Louis–St. Charles–Farmington, MO–IL combined statistical area (CSA) includes all of the aforementioned MSA, plus the Farmington, MO micropolitan statistical area, which includes St. Francois County, Missouri, and the Centralia, IL micropolitan statistical area, which includes Marion County, Illinois.

 In 2020, the St. Louis MSA was the 21st-largest in the nation with a population of 2,820,253.
 The larger CSA is ranked 20th largest in the United States, with a population of 2,909,003.
 It fell out of the country's top 20 largest MSAs in 2017 for the first time since 1840.

-As of 2021, Greater St. Louis is home to the headquarters of ten of Missouri's eleven Fortune 500 companies, six Fortune 1,000 companies, and four of the top 50 largest private companies in America, as ranked by Forbes.
+As of 2021, Greater St. Louis is home to the headquarters of 10 of Missouri's 11 Fortune 500 companies, six Fortune 1,000 companies, and four of the top 50 largest private companies in America, as ranked by Forbes.
 The metropolitan area received the All-America City Award in 2008.